The Best VPNs for Linux 2024

 What we didn’t like

-Although Surfshark has a lot of benefits for Linux users, there are a few downsides worth noting.
+Although Surfshark has many benefits for Linux users, there are a few downsides worth noting.
 First, it currently doesn’t support the IPv6 protocol.
-Due to this reason, it’s recommended to disable IPv6 to prevent connectivity issues.
+Therefore, it’s recommended that you disable IPv6 to prevent connectivity issues.

 Second, Surfshark’s GUI app for Linux only supports the following Linux distros: Ubuntu 20.04 LTS and newer, Debian 11 and newer, and Mint 20 and newer versions.
 Lastly, we found that Surfshark doesn’t let you do port forwarding or port mapping properly on Linux.